fabianobriao/fabianobriao/README.md

 <!--</tr>-->
 </tbody>
 </table>
-<p>I have knowledge of cloud, architecture and data engineering using Google Cloud Platform (GCP).
-Knowledge of a vast amount of laboratory hours on the Google platform, which encourages me to face the challenge of working professionally in these segments.</p>
+<p>I've a knowledge of Google Cloud Platform (GCP) and networking courses in Network, Engineering and Architecture with Google Compute Engine.
+Nowadays, I'm an advanced English student, focusing on conversation.</p>
 </section>

 <!--